jomarisc/guiltygraphics/README.md

 ## Final
 Our final product is a scene in the Unity engine.
 The scene is comprised of our three models arranged on a stage, with a background from the Guilty Gear series.
 A shader, 'Toon', is applied over the scene to give a cel-shaded look.

+## Problems
+Sammy: I faced issues working on the Junkyard Dog model in the UV mapping process.
+I had to clean up my seams in blender to ensure a non-distorted/rotated UV texture map.